A Plan That Makes Good Sense for Seniors

 - No additional taxes.
 The Plan will be paid for by pooling private dollars and existing public dollars spent on health care services.
 Public funding sources may include federal Medicare and Medicaid dollars, assuming agreements, as well as any available federal subsidies.
 Private dollars will come from individual premiums, based on income (with caps), and employer contributions (with caps).
 All monies will be placed in a dedicated trust fund.

 - Premium credits for seniors.
 All Medicare recipients, as well as retirees with employer supplemental benefits, will receive credits, so that premiums required by the Plan, if any, will be reduced for seniors.

-After passage of the Health Security Act, the bipartisan Legislative Finance Committee, with public input, will undertake a financial analysis of the Plan.
+Phase 1: The bipartisan Legislative Finance Committee, with public input, will undertake a financial analysis of the Plan.
 Once the cost of the Plan has been determined, the next stage will be to figure out what resources are available to pay for it.
 How much a retiree may pay (if anything) should be decided during this stage.
 Thus, AARP, the Gray Panthers, the NM Alliance for Retired Americans, and other groups and individuals will have ample opportunity to review and react to different financing options.

 For a printable PDF, click here.